joh-nah/project0/README.txt

-****** HOW TO CREATE LINK IN GITHUB TO MAKE PROJECT VISIBLE TO ANYONE ******
+****** HOW TO MAKE PROJECT VISIBLE TO ANYONE VIA GITHUB.IO LINK ******

-  in your project repo on github navigate to:
+  in your project repo in github navigate to:

-  settings > pages > source > change 'none' to 'main'
+  settings > pages > source

+  then change 'none' to 'main'

-****** REGULAR GIT WORKFLOW ******
+****** YOUR USUAL GIT WORKFLOW ******

-  anytime you make ANY (significant) edits to this project & future projects, do this once sketch.js is saved locally and/or once i've added any new files into local repo
+  anytime you make ANY (significant) edits to this project & future projects, do this once sketch.js is saved locally and/or once you've added any new files

   type this into terminal:

   git add . (do this if you've deleted/added any files in your local repo)
 --->

-  git commit -am'xxxxxx' (replace xxxxxx with comments/notes to remind yourself/others of any changes you made)
+  git commit -am'xxxxxx' (replace xxxxxx with comments/notes to remind yourself/others of any changes made)
 --->

-  git push origin main (adds local files & .git file(hidden thing that tracks changes that i've commited) to GitHub)
+  git push origin main (adds/updates local files & .git file(hidden thing that tracks changes that i've commited) to GitHub)